Jebet812/Notes/AWS-CCP.md

 1. **Amazon Athena:** serverless interactive query service.
 Take CSV and JSON files in S3  bucket and load them to temporary SQL tables which you can run SQL queries,
 2. **Amazon CloudSearch:** fully managed search service.
 Add search to service.
 3. **Amazon Elasticsearch Service (ES):** managed Elasticsearch cluster.
 It is an open source full-text search engine.
 Robust than CloudSearch but requires more server and operational maintenance.
 4. **Amazon Elastic MapReduce (EMR):** used for data analysis and processing.
 Can create reports like Redshift but suited when transforming unstructured data to structured data on the fly.
+Helps you analyze and process vast amounts of data by distributing the computational work across a cluster of virtual servers running in the AWS Cloud.
 5. **Kinesis Data Streams:** real time data streaming data service.
 For real time analytics, click streams and ingesting data from IoT devices.
 6. **Kinesis Firehose:** serverless and simpler version of Data Streams.
 7. **Amazon Kinesis Data Analytics:** allows you run queries against dta that is flowing through real time stream so as to create reports and analysis on emerging data.